OpenCovenant/quill/README.md

 Choose in which manner you'd like to interact with quill through the following instructions.
 The app will automatically reload if you change any of the source files.

-### For Development And Testing With A Mock Server
+### For Development And Cypress Testing With A Mock Server

 Run `npm run start:mock` to start a dev server at `http://localhost:4200/` and then run `npm run start:mock-server` for a mock server in NodeJS.
 More information on the latter can be found in its [README](mock-server/README.md).